indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 A common BTREE index is automatically created for the reference table's column.
 This ensures that filter checks can happen as quickly as possible.
 The index is named `shovel_%s` where `%s` is the name of the referenced column.

+### Multiple Filters

+An integration can have multiple filters.
+Evaluation order is unspecified.
+An event, or transaction, is saved if one of the filters evaluates to `true`.
+In other words, the filters are evaluated and the results are combined using an `OR` operation.

 ### Filter Examples

 <details>